TonyGeez/claude-code-fireworks/README.md

 ## Logging

-All requests and responses are logged to the `logs/` directory with timestamps.
+All requests and responses are logged to `~/.claude-code-fireworks/logs/` with timestamps.
 Logs are automatically truncated for readability (configurable in code).

 ## Token Usage